Trying to Drink Less? These Tasty Summer Mocktails Make it Easy

 - One 43 mL (1.5 oz.) serving of 40 percent distilled alcohol (rye, gin, rum, etc.)

 But don’t despair: Cutting back on your alcohol consumption is a lot easier when you have a tasty alternative.
-Just in time for Canada Day, here are a few of our favourite healthy mocktail recipes.
+Here are a few of our favourite healthy mocktail recipes.

 If you love frozen cocktails